World of Westfahl | Encyclopedia Introduction | All Entries | Acknowledgements

 It wasn't always this way.
 As a young director in Germany, and then in the United States, Emmerich initially specialized in making the sorts of low-budget, low-profile films that gather dust on the shelves of video rental stores awaiting a daring customer willing to take a chance on an intriguing but unknown title.
 Such films, considered in their context, are hard to castigate, and some might even discern a sort of dopey charm in films like Joey or Moon 44, making them believe that their two dollars weren't wasted.

 But Emmerich then hooked up with rising action star Jean-Claude Van Damme and unexpectedly hit the big time with the sci-fi shoot-em-up Universal Soldier, the undeserved success of which led to bigger budgets, the establishment of a profitable alliance with producer Dean DEVLIN, and another unexpected and undeserved hit, Stargate.
-Like a later exercise in mediocrity, Stephen SOMMERS's The Mummy, the film somehow scored by combining faux Egyptian veneer, relentless action, and razzle-dazzle special effects despite its obvious problems in casting (this was the film that proved James Spader couldn't carry a movie) and both narrative and scientific logic (its villain being an ancient alien combining vast superscientific powers and the common sense of a four-year-old).
+Like a later exercise in mediocrity, Stephen SOMMERS's The Mummy, the film somehow scored by combining faux Egyptian veneer, relentless action, and razzle-dazzle special effects despite its obvious problems in casting (this was the film that proved James Spader couldn't carry a movie) and both narrative and scientific logic (its villain being an ancient alien who combines vast superscientific powers and the common sense of a four-year-old).
 Despite his emerging status as the major Hollywood director specializing in science fiction films, Emmerich irksomely makes films that seem especially ignorant of and contemptuous toward science; even his own characters cannot bother to make sense of the perfunctory, muddled scientific explanations, generally cutting off the blather by saying something like, "Look, just tell me where to shoot, and we'll figure it all out later."

-With Emmerich's track record, a proven property with built-in appeal, and a lavish budget for production and promotion, everyone knew that his next film Godzilla was absolutely, positively sure to be a huge hit.
+With Emmerich's track record, a proven property with built-in appeal, and a lavish budget for production and promotion, everyone knew that his next film, an American version of Godzilla, was absolutely, positively sure to be a huge hit.
 It wasn't, because at this point Emmerich's desperate desire to touch every base and please every customer had disastrously gone into overdrive.
 It seems the sort of film that had not four, but dozens of screenwriters, a steady stream of uncredited industry veterans who each added one more sure-fire gimmick: "Let's have a fisherman feel a pull on his line, and then out comes Godzilla!"
 "Let's use the old rolling marbles trick to stop the miniature dinosaurs!"
 "Let's put Godzilla in a big car chase sequence."
 Its titular monster stripped of all symbolic or political significance in order to avoid offending anyone, its potpourri of boring subplots beyond the control of ineffectual leading man Matthew BRODERICK, Godzilla is a risible mess, and one can be thankful that the planned second and third films of the Godzilla trilogy have been indefinitely put on hold.

 To contact us about encyclopedia matters, send an email to Gary Westfahl.